 The fact that Clint will be appearing not as Hawkeye but as Ronin has led many fans to assume that his wife and kids were killed in the Snapture.
 This is confirmed in the opening scene of the film.

-Some speculated that Drax's death would be permanent due to Dave Bautista's objection to the firing of James Gunn and publicly expressed his doubt for returning for Guardians of the Galaxy Vol. 3, before the latter was re-hired.
+Some speculated that Drax's dusting would be permanent due to Dave Bautista's objection to the firing of James Gunn and publicly expressed his doubt for returning for Guardians of the Galaxy Vol. 3, before the latter was re-hired.
 This ended up being Jossed as Drax ends up living.

 With Disney now having bought back the Marvel properties owned by Fox, quite a few people guessed the briefly mentioned underwater earthquake is foreshadowing for Namor the Sub-Mariner.